 Today, Liz is the director of Best Friends’ national community cat programs (CCPs), which are changing the way shelters relate to cats and cat issues.
 Instead of impounding stray or feral (aka community) cats, CCPs spay or neuter (and vaccinate) those cats, and return them to their neighborhoods.
 The result is that CCPs reduce the killing of cats in shelters and reduce the population of free-roaming cats over time in a humane and effective way.

-Liz recently relocated to Phoenix, Arizona, where she lives with three mischievous rabbits and seven cats who frequently interrupt her workday by taking over the desk or wreaking havoc in some other part of the house.
+Liz currently lives in Phoenix, Arizona, where she shares her home with two mischievous rabbits and nine cats, who frequently interrupt her workday by taking over the desk or wreaking havoc in some other part of the house.